isotope-project/ssa-densem/toplas-revision-notes.md

       	that standard sequential SSA optimizations like loop unrolling remain valid in the presence of weak memory.

    4. Of what we did, what is new, and what is an application of known results?
+[DONE]

       - Freyd categories and Elgot structure are categorical machinery known from the literature.
       - As far as we know, a type system + equational theory complete for this structure